 Early application deadlines

-Any student wishing to study in one of the following schools/departments must be nominated by April 14 whether intending to apply for September or January entry:
+Any student wishing to study in one of the following schools/departments must be nominated by the end of May whether intending to apply for September or January entry:

 - Department of Architecture and Built Environment